Monakine/MarketPlace-WeLiive-App/README.md

 # Marketplace App – WeLiive Activation Flow
+# Issue description

 ## 🧩 Context

 This repository contains the source code and configuration files related to the activation flow of the **WeLiive** app purchased via Microsoft Marketplace.
+The purchased application originates from a custom solution we built using Microsoft Power Apps.
+It was packaged and published to Microsoft Marketplace via AppSource as a SaaS offer.
+To validate the purchase and activation flow, we created a fully functional test offer with no cost.
+This allowed us to simulate the complete user journey before publishing the final offer with active subscription pricing.

 After a user completes the purchase, they are redirected to a landing page with a token for account setup.
 However, the page currently returns an error and fails to complete the activation.